|Nuclear Materials and Modelling|

 A model that could effectively predict the level of damage within 316H plant components would prove extremely valuable in assessing whether a plant life extension can take place.
 If a reliable model were produced, power outage times could be drastically reduced as structural integrity assessments for 316H will become redundant.
 As well as this, components can be replaced exactly when they need to be, as opposed to conservatively replacing them based on the current condition.

-I am working on two aspects of this problem; creating a single crystal Matlab model and conducting LCF experiments.
+Working is looking at two aspects of this problem; creating a single crystal Matlab model and conducting LCF experiments.
 The Matlab model will be complementary to a polycrystal model also being developed by providing an insight into the material response on a single crystal scale and how this can be compared to a larger scale where more crystals are added to simulate bulk materials.

 As briefly outlined above, the LCF experiments consist of introducing different levels of prior plasticity into a specimen and observing how this changes the creep response of the material.